My name is Meredith Adelais Catherine Tuthill Hardie.

 Meredith is fine.

-I like writing, so this blog is my attempt to do that.
+I like writing (some days), so this blog is my attempt to do that.

 So far, if I were to write a “36 Hours in Copenhagen” for The New York Times, it would consist of the following: See people do heroin while en route to hostel.
 Eat all-you-can-eat sushi with three strangers.
 Drink